dvrvsimi/poseidon-example-chat/README.md

 - Poseidon binary

 ## Program Structure
-Our message board program will have the following instructions:
+Our chat program will have the following instructions:
-1. `initialize` - Create a new message board
+1. `initialize` - Create a new chat
 2. `postMessage` - Post a new message
 3. `editMessage` - Edit an existing message (only by the author)
 4. `deleteMessage` - Delete a message (only by the author)